oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/get-started-agentic-ai/create-tool/create-tool.md

 4. On the AI Agents page, locate the **Tools** card section

-5. Click **Add** or **+** button to create a new tool

 ## Task 2: Register Fetch Patient Record as an Agentic AI Tool

 ### Step 1: Create New Tool from Tools Card

 1. On the AI Agents page, in the **Tools** section, click **Add** or **+**
-2. A tool selection or Create tool diaglog appears
+2. Create tool dialog appears
-3. Select **Fetch Patient Record** integration from the list of available integrations

 ### Step 2: Enter Tool Information

-Fill in the following fields as shown in the table:
+In the Create Tool dialog , fill in the following fields as shown in the table:

 | Field | Value | Notes |
 |-------|-------|-------|